StefanoGalligani/nlp-project/README.md

 # nlp-project

 todo:

+prepare poster

-create requirements file and test that it works on a new environment prepare poster
+create requirements file and test that it works on a new environment

+embed the entire train dataset

+execute all esperiments and plot the results